 What are Pumpkin Cheesecake Bars?

 This is the dessert you get when you combine pumpkin pie and cheesecake.
+(I also have a caramel apple version that is a mix between apple pie and cheesecake.)
 They have a creamy, rich texture that is even more smooth than pumpkin pie with all of those warm spices and classic Thanksgiving and Christmas desserts.
 Instead of pie crust, pumpkin bars have a buttery graham cracker crust.

 How to Make Them